tmacwill/understanding-computers/3-cpu.markdown

 1. Why are superscalar architectures more efficient?

 1. You know that neighbor who always one-ups you?
 Apparently he just bought a processor that has twice as many cores as yours.
-Does that make it twiceas fast?
+Does that make it twice as fast?

 1. Unsatisfied, your neighbor turns in his processor for a new CPU whose clock speed doubles that of your CPU.
 Now is it twice as fast?